DataDog/documentation/content/logs/log_collection/rsyslog.md

     sudo apt-get install rsyslog-gnutls
     ```

-    Download the [public key for TLS encryption][1] of logs and save it to `/etc/ssl/certs/intake.logs.datadoghq.com.crt`.
+    Download the [public key for TLS encryption][1] for logs and save it to `/etc/ssl/certs/intake.logs.datadoghq.com.crt`.

     **Note**: On some systems, the full certificate chain may be required.
 If so, use [this public key][2] instead.